Compound Butter Recipes

 How To Use Compound Butter

-Using flavored butter on bread is a no-brainer.
+Using flavored butter on bread is the obvious, no-brainer choice.
 Here are some additional ideas for using compound butter:

 - Grilled chicken, meat, or seafood with chili-lime butter